 One area I see issues with conversion frequently is poor gut health.
 A healthy gut is crucial for optimal conversion of T4 to T3.

 This is why you need to look at the free forms of the hormones when testing for signs of thyroid disorder.
-What that means it’s free and floating around, ready and raring to go and be used.
+What that means is it’s free and floating around, ready and raring to go and be used.

 Asking for this specific set of labs will ensure you are able to see all the forms of the hormone in your body, the first form (T4), the converted form (total T3), and the unbound form (T3 free) and you’ll get to see exactly where the error is occurring which can help formulate a more appropriate treatment plan.

 The final set of thyroid labs you’re going to need to ask for is the antibodies.
 This is crucial and often overlooked when testing for signs of thyroid disorder.
 What you’re looking for here is to see if your body is launching an autoimmune attack on your thyroid.

 The most common form of this is Hashimoto’s Thyroiditis.
 If your antibodies are elevated, you may have an autoimmune thyroid condition on your hands and once again this will inform a more appropriate treatment plan.
 For example, if you have Hashimoto's you should NOT be eating gluten.

 I repeat.
 Do not eat gluten.
-The gluten molecule looks veerrrry similar to the thyroid molecule and the body, in it’s heightened autoimmune attack state, will mistake the two and every time you eat gluten it’ll launch and even bigger attack on your thyroid.
+The gluten molecule looks veerrrry similar to the thyroid molecule and the body, in its heightened autoimmune attack state, will mistake the two, and every time you eat gluten it’ll launch an even bigger attack on your thyroid.

 Ok, so there you have it.
 A full list of super important labs you NEED to have done to properly assess thyroid function.